The Wonder Years: Plot

 In the pilot episode, Winnie's older brother Brian, whom Kevin admires, is killed in action in Vietnam in 1968.
 Kevin meets Winnie in a nearby wooded area called Harpers Woods, and they share what is implied to be each other's first kiss.
 This unsaid relationship between Winnie and Kevin remains dormant for a long while, with Winnie starting to date a popular eighth-grader named Kirk McCray and Kevin briefly going steady with Becky Slater.
 After Kevin breaks up with Becky due to his feelings for Winnie, Becky becomes a recurring nuisance for Kevin.
-Winnie eventually dumps Kirk, as well, and Kevin and Winnie share a second kiss at the start of the 1969 summer vacation.
+Winnie eventually dumps Kirk as well and Kevin and Winnie share a second kiss at the start of the 1969 summer vacation.
 Around Valentine's Day 1970, Winnie temporarily dates Paul, who has broken up with his girlfriend Carla.
 Winnie and Kevin start dating each other soon after.

 Just before the summer break, Winnie and her family move to a house four miles away.
 Although Winnie attends a new school, Lincoln Junior High, she and Kevin decide to remain together and maintain a successful long-distance relationship.
 A beautiful new student named Madeline Adams joins Kevin's school and quickly catches Kevin's eye, but it is Winnie who breaks up with Kevin after meeting Roger, a jock at her new school.
 Neither relationship lasts long, but Winnie and Kevin don't reunite until she is injured in a car crash.
 After graduating from junior high, Kevin and Winnie both go to McKinley High and Paul attends a prep school.
 Paul would later transfer to McKinley High and join Kevin and Winnie.

 Earlier seasons of the show tended to focus on plots involving events within the Arnold household and Kevin's academic struggles, whereas later seasons focused much more on plots involving dating and Kevin's friends.

 Kevin has several brief flings during the summer of 1971 and the 1971–1972 academic year.
-After Kevin's grandfather gets his driver's license revoked, he sells his car to Kevin for a dollar.
-Paul transfers to McKinley High after his first semester at preparatory school when his father runs into financial troubles.
+After Kevin's grandfather Albert gets his driver's license revoked, he sells his car to Kevin for a dollar.
+Paul transfers to McKinley High after his first semester at preparatory school when his father Alvin runs into financial troubles.
 Wayne decides to join the army as a result of his inability to do well in school.
 This gets turned around when Wayne is not able to pass his physical.
 Winnie and Kevin are reunited when they go on a double date to a school dance, and find themselves more attracted to each other than their respective partners.
-In late 1972, Kevin's older brother Wayne starts working at NORCOM, and dates his co-worker Bonnie, a divorcée with a son, but the relationship does not last.
-Kevin's father quits NORCOM, and buys a furniture-manufacturing business.
+In late 1972, Wayne starts working at NORCOM, and dates his co-worker Bonnie Douglas, a divorcée with a son named David, but the relationship does not last.
+Jack quits NORCOM, and buys a furniture-manufacturing business.